 Why is it so hard to trust God?

-I think the reason it is so hard to trust God sometimes is because we don’t know how to reconcile the fact that a good God sometimes allows bad things to happen.
+I think the reason it is so hard to trust God sometimes is that we don’t know how to reconcile the fact that a good God sometimes allows bad things to happen.

-But as I wrestled with this fact, God showed me there are some things deep in my heart that I need to let go of.
+But as I wrestled with this, God showed me there are some things deep in my heart I need to let go of.

 My insatiable desire to be in control.